nginxinc/nginx-gateway-fabric/docs/content/running-on-kind.md

-# Running on `kind`
+---
+title: "Running on kind"

-This guide walks you through how to run NGINX Gateway Fabric on a [kind](https://kind.sigs.k8s.io/) cluster.
+description: "Learn how to run NGINX Gateway Fabric on a kind cluster."
+weight: 900
+toc: true
+docs: "DOCS-000"
+---

 ## Prerequisites